Employment Law Solicitors

 Subject to gaining an agreement with your insurer, we may be able to act for you under the terms of your Legal Expenses Insurance policy.

 Our Employment Solicitor Fees

-When you speak to our employment team, we’ll take the time to understand your circumstances and the kind of help you need.
+When you speak to our Employment Solicitors, we’ll take the time to understand your circumstances and the kind of help you need.
 We’ll then provide you with choices.